Acrylic Materials list - LINK to specific paint type

 Disadvantages – These paints are even “younger” than traditional acrylic paints.
 Efforts are being made to prove their longevity, but nothing can be irrefutably proven until sufficient time passes.

-Grey Matters Paper Palette 12" x 16" OR - Stay wet Plastic Palette plus you'll need Paper film
+Grey Matters Paper Palette 12" x 16" OR - Stay wet Plastic Palette with Paper film

 Polymer Medium (Gloss) 8 oz